Elleined/docker-notes/README.md

       - api_network1 # References to network you created below and replacement for --network <network_name>
     secrets:
       - api_secret1 # References to secret you created below
     depends_on:
-      - db # Will wait for the db service to up and running before running this service.
+      db: # Will wait for the db service to up and running before running this service.
+         condition: service_healthy # Will make sure db healthcheck passed
    db:
+    healthcheck:
+      test: # Execute a command to check if service is running correctly
+      interval: 10s # Interval between checks (default: 10s)
+      timeout: 10s # Maximum time for check to succeed (default: 10s)
+      retries: 5s # Number of retries before considering unhealthy (default: 5s)
+      start-period: Define a grace period after container start-up before healthchecks begin

 networks:
   api_network1: